maximmacari/swift-thermal_recorder/README.md

 at the requested time interval.
 - **Average image statistics over**: Compute image statistics as average over a time interval.
 - **Frame rate**: The rate to record video data.
-Note tha not all cameras support this setting.
+Note that not all cameras support this setting.
-- **Camera position**: This settings tries to mimic the position of the iOS native camera.
+- **Camera position**: This setting tries to mimic the position of the iOS native camera.
 Is the camera lens pointing to the Front (as a selfie camera), or to the back (as pointing away from you).
 - **Recording fusion mode**: The FUSION mode used to record the video data to